manthanank/learn-angular/README.md

 ### Required Route Params

-Route parameters are used to pass data to a route during navigation.
-In the example below, we have a route with a required parameter (`:id`).
+To define a route with a required parameter, you can use a colon (`:`) followed by the parameter name.
+For example, in `app.module.ts`:

 ```typescript
 // app.module.ts